Skip to main content

 Financial assistance available

 Don't have enough money to pay for a course?
-Right now, Wake Tech's Propel program offers scholarships that cover the cost of registration and fees.
+Wake Tech's Propel program offers scholarships that cover the cost of registration and fees.

 NOTE: The Propel Scholarship Application is currently closed and will reopen July 1.